Terra Cotta

 Ashtrai

 Soaring Scalps, Leather Hosiery, and button up shoes.
+Famous for their fashion sense and a type of throaty mountain singing called doodling.

 Bongland